SauceCat/RAGS/evaluation/notes/generation/RAGAS_answer-correctness.md

             )
 ```

-### Step 2
+### Step 2: Classify the extracted statements
-Classify the extracted statements into TP, FP or FN, and calculate the F1 score.
+Into TP, FP or FN, and calculate the F1 score.

 ```python
 class AnswerCorrectness(MetricWithLLM, MetricWithEmbeddings):